Despite best efforts to ensure that your business is compliant with IR35 legislation, HMRC may still open an investigation.

 What type of companies can it apply to?

 Any company that makes use of contractors via PSCs could find that IR35 applies to them.
-They are particularly common in industries such as IT, and HMRC is paying particular attention to fields where their use is commonplace.
+They are particularly common in industries such as IT, construction and even the legal profession.
+HMRC is paying particular attention to fields where their use is commonplace.

 What employers can do